Javier Milei 2023 presidential campaign: Social issues

 Milei opposes abortion rights, and has publicly affirmed a staunch anti-abortion stance, saying that abortion violates the non-aggression principle; he sees it as a property conflict or issue of ownership, and drew comparisons between abortion and theft.
 When questioned in September 2021 by a O Globo journalist about an abortion case involving the rape of a 10-year-old girl, Milei asserted that an abortion in such circumstances would still constitute murder.
 In October 2021, he said: "Why is one crime compensated with another crime?"
-He stated his support for abortion only when the mother's life is at risk.
-About this, he said that, if he is elected president, he would propose to hold a referendum about the law that legalized abortion in 2020, and in such a case he said that he would support its repeal.
+He stated his support for legal abortion only when the mother's life is at risk.
+About this, he said that, if he is elected president, he would propose to hold a referendum about the law that legalized abortion in 2020, and, in such a case, he said that he would support its repeal.
 He said: "When you construct on the basis of an incorrect moral principle, the result is filth.
 How can being able to kill other human beings be a right gained?
-As a liberal, I believe in the unrestricted right to life based on the defence of life, liberty and property.
+As a liberal, I believe in the unrestricted right to life based on the defence of life, liberty, and property.
 I defend life, biology says that life begins with conception."
 He also opposes euthanasia.
-Due to his views about abortion, alongside a crack down on crime and prohibition of the use of inclusive language, he has been described as socially conservative.
+Due to his views about abortion, alongside a crackdown on crime and prohibition of the use of inclusive language, he has been described as socially conservative.

 Milei spoke in favor of a legal organ trade, seeing as a way to reduce waiting lists for organ transplants, and said that there could be market mechanisms to encourage organ donors.
 He said: "If women can have control over their bodies, why not everybody else?"
 In a June 2022 interview, when asked about his stance on the sale of children, Milei initially said that "it depends".
 In the same interview, he said: "If I had a child, I wouldn't sell them, but that's not the current topic of discussion in Argentine society.
 Maybe it will be in 200 years, I don't know."
 Due to the ensuing controversy, he later clarified his position and expressed his opposition to it.
 He explained his opposition in clearer terms, while separating it from the organ trade legalization as "a different discussion", stating: "Obviously, I do not agree with the sale of children."
 Milei supports drug legalization within the context of what he calls a free society but once warned: "If you want to commit suicide, I don't have any problem.
 Drugging is committing suicide in rates.
 If you want to get high, do whatever you want, but don't ask me to pay the bill.
 Because if you are not going to take charge of your decisions... well, that seems unfair to me."
 About prostitution in Argentina that legalized it but organized activities remain illegal, he said: "I don't see anything wrong with paying for sex.
 It's a free transaction."